seichris/similar-tweets-feed/README.md

 This Chrome extension displays Similar Tweets in the sidebar.
 Simply click the ⚡ below a tweet.

+# How it works

+Clicking the ⚡ button opens a tab with the `/similar` for that tweet.
+It grabs the 10 first Tweets' HTML from the DOM.
+And adds them to the sidebar, back in the first tab.

+# Feature ideas

+- Get images from opened tab.
+(Challenge is that lazy load only loads when user on the website.)
+- Add links to tweets.
+- Instead of clicking the button, get Similar Tweets automatically based on the Tweet that is in view.

 ## Installation

 To install this extension in your Chrome browser, follow these steps: